jhwa426/Next-JS/README.md

 **This repository is designed to revisit Next JS**

-Develop a Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing NextAuth authentication.
+Develop a Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilising a MongoDB database and implementing NextAuth authentication.

 </p>